kekkker/surf-wayland/README.md

 **Features:**
 - Works on links, buttons, inputs, and clickable elements
+- Only labels elements currently visible in the viewport (prevents label exhaustion on long pages)
 - Autocompletes as you type
 - Press `Esc` to cancel